 Teacup Pomeranians are genetically predisposed to many health issues.

-The mom and dad of a litter of Teacup Pomeranian puppies will be runts.
-A breeder is purposely selecting the smallest dogs in the litter, there are chances that this breeding technique will also cause certain health conditions.
+A breeder is purposely selecting the smallest dogs in the litter, and there are chances that this breeding technique will also cause certain health conditions.

 Some of the most common health conditions include:

 - Tracheal Collapse

 - Heart Conditions

 - Gastrointestinal Disease